Revant-Annam/RISC-V_vsd_AR_week2/Labs/README.md

 | **Goal** | To verify the **functional correctness** of the design algorithm and logic. | To verify that the **synthesized logic is functionally correct** and to perform an **initial check for timing violations**. |
 | **Errors Detected** | Logic bugs, incorrect state machine behavior, and other functional errors in the original code. | Synthesis-induced functional errors, timing violations (setup/hold) if it is delay annotated, glitches, and race conditions. |
 | **Speed** | **Faster**, as it simulates a higher level of abstraction without timing details. | **Slower**, due to the increased complexity of the gate-level netlist and the need to account for timing delays. |

-Of course.
-Here are the commands for your post-synthesis simulation flow with explanations, updated with your username.

 #### **Steps for the post synthesis simulation**